jts272/pp3-lidl-bake-mate/README.md

 ## Testing

 This section details what was tested for and the result achieved.
 Procedures are shown for the program functions that were tested.
-After saving my code, by entering `python3 run.py` into the terminal, I was able to run my code within my IDE.
+After saving my code, then by entering `python3 run.py` into the terminal, I was able to run my code within my IDE.
 This allowed me to collect instant feedback from these procedures and make adjustments as required.